FQ400/dev-coach-site/README.md

 # TDDCoach Blog

-The purpose of this blog is to build up credibility and help others to understand programming and software engineering.
+The purpose of this blog is to build up credibility and help others to understand TDD (Test-Driven Development), programming and software engineering.

 ## Development